apploft/APLExpandableCollectionView/README.md

 You might want to customize the collection view layout's `sectionInset`, `minimumLineSpacing`, `itemSize`, etc. to fit your layout needs and customize the cell appearance depending on whether it is a section's first cell, which is the "header cell", or a regular item.
 Check out the demo project as reference.

 If you are not interested in expandable cells but would like to use a UICollectionViewFlowLayout which layouts it's sections and their items from top to bottom, left to right instead of left to right, top to bottom as displayed on the iPad screenshot, you could benefit from the `APLSectionTopToBottomFlowLayout`.
 It is inherited by the `APLExpandableSectionFlowLayout` but could be used on its own.

+### Collapsing all expanded sections before expanding the next section

+	self.collectionView.allowsMultipleExpandedSections = NO;